Xela3026/workflows-docs/docs/event-schemas.md

 Since these events are triggered by a POST request, they can be triggered wherever and whenever you want.
 This is the primary functionality of a custom event.
 You choose how the request is sent.
 You could set it up with a workflow, or maybe some external application.
 When one of your processes is activated, it could send this POST request and thus trigger one of your custom events.
 This custom event can then be used to trigger a webhook.
 Learn more about that in [Event Subscriptions](./event-subscriptions.md).

-[comment]: <> (Review this wording.
-WIP)

 <br/>

-<div className="dubheader"><BrandName/>'s Events</div>
+<div className="dubheader"><BrandName type="name"/>'s Events</div>

-<BrandName/>'s predefined events work in the exact same way.
+<BrandName type="name"/>'s predefined events work in the exact same way.
 Each one has its own event schema.
-Then, when the relevant action is performed, <BrandName/> sends a POST request triggering the relevant event.
-This event is then validated by one of <BrandName/>'s event schemas.
+Then, when the relevant action is performed, <BrandName type="name"/> sends a POST request triggering the relevant event.
+This event is then validated by one of <BrandName type="name"/>'s event schemas.
 Since these schemas are global for all workspaces to use, event subscribers from any workspace can then catch these events.

 <br/>